Non payment of benefit to Irish child (3) in direct provision unconstitutional

 The court’s judgment concerned appeals by the two families against a High Court decision they are not entitled to have child benefit payments backdated.
 A number of cases raising similar issues are outstanding.

-The families, represented by Derek Shorthall, got residency rights on the basis their children were born here.
+The families, represented by Derek Shortall, got residency rights on the basis their children were born here.

 In the case of the three year old girl, her mother applied for child benefit in October 2015 but was refused because her residency application had yet to be decided.
 In January 2016, the mother got permission to remain and was granted child benefit.